Skip to content

 When to use this approach

-It lets you create an action binding in a similar manner that is provided by the built-in action bindings in this library, i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside toYamlArguments.
+It lets you create an action binding in a similar manner that is provided by the action bindings server i.e. a class that takes some constructor arguments with types of your choice, and maps them to strings inside toYamlArguments.
 Use it to have better type-safety when using the binding.

 Repository based actions